15 Of The Best Day Trips From Charleston SC

 If you love Charleston, you’ll also fall head over heels for its neighbor, Savannah.

-The city of Savannah is roughly two hours drive from downtown Charleston and offers a rich historical and cultural atmosphere.
+The city of Savannah is roughly a two-hour drive from downtown Charleston and offers a rich historical and cultural atmosphere.
 Here you will get some of the best restaurants in the Southeastern U.S.

-Other things to do in Savannah are walking along River Street, visiting the Cathedral of St. John the Baptist, shopping at the city market, and getting ice cream at Leopold’s.
+Other things to do in Savannah are walking along River Street, visiting the Cathedral Basilica of St. John the Baptist, and getting ice cream at Leopold’s.

 If you enjoy a good history walking tour, I highly recommend Genteel & Bard.